 Swelling is more common in people with RA than OA.
 However, people with OA also experience swelling.
 Swelling is the body’s reaction to irritants, such as bone-on-bone contact.
 It contributes to the stiffness and pain experienced by patients with OA.

 Loss of Flexibility and Range of Motion

-These small bony projections may be present naturally or may develop in response to inflammation in a joint.
-Bone spurs are most common where bones meet each other in joints, though they may also form at the intersection of bones and tendons.
-Bone spurs can sometime be felt as hard little lumps around joints affected by OA.
-While not painful in and of themselves, bone spurs can rub against nearby nerve and bone, causing additional pain.
+Bone spurs are small bony projections.
+They can occur naturally, but they may also be a response to inflammation in a joint.
+Bone spurs, also called osteophytes, can sometime be felt as hard little lumps around joints affected by OA.
+They are not painful in and of themselves.
+However, bone spurs can rub against nearby nerve and bone, causing additional pain.

 Depression and/or Anxiety

-Osteoarthritis may negatively impact your quality of life, but it usually is not a disease that requires urgent emergency action.
-However, if you experience any of the following, call your healthcare provider immediately:
+OA may negatively impact your quality of life.
+However, it is usually not a disease that requires urgent or emergency action.

-- Your joint pain persists beyond three days
+- joint pain lasting longer than three days